JoseMarrima/DailyNews/README.md

 # DailyNews

-This is a News application based on Model–View–Viewmodel(MVVM) architecture that uses News API to fetch data and display the News on the screen.
+This is a News application based on Model–View–Viewmodel(MVVM) architecture that uses NewsAPI.org to fetch data, and display the News on the screen.
+The data is available Offline.

 ## Screenshots and Gif